The Medicaid Unwinding Period: A Message for the HIV Community

 Many resources have been developed to assist service providers, Medicaid programs, and beneficiaries to understand this period.
 Please see below for several key resources:

-- For additional resources on the Medicaid continuous enrollment unwinding period, please visit Medicaid.gov, which includes, for example, toolkits in several languages and states’ timelines (PDF, 92.9KB) for starting the Medicaid unwinding process.
+- For additional resources on the Medicaid continuous enrollment unwinding period, please visit gov, which includes, for example, toolkits in several languages and communications to Medicaid programs.

-- NEW – CMS has developed materials for those who may have lost Medicaid coverage.
+- NEW – CMS has developed a page for Medicaid beneficiaries and a video explaining the process.

 - The Administration for Community Living published a blog with tips for aging and disability networks.